mj0nez/bdew-datetimes/README.md

 ### Check if a date is a _specific_ BDEW Holidays

 The `HolidaySum` returned by `create_bdew_calendar` contains the BDEW specific holidays.
-This includes Heiligabend and Silvester as well as special days without Marktkommunikation but _not_ the local or nationwide holidays in Germany and its states.
+This means it contains those holidays which are _defined_ by BDEW which includes Heiligabend and Silvester as well as special days without Marktkommunikation but _not_ the local or nationwide holidays in Germany and its states.
 ```python
 from datetime import date
 from bdew_datetimes import create_bdew_calendar